Entangling macroscopic light states by delocalized photon addition

 \section{Abstract}

-\tcr{We present the experimental generation of tunable entanglement between distinct field modes by the delocalized addition of a single photon.
-We show that one can preserve a high degree of entanglement even between macroscopically populated modes and illustrate this concept by adding a single photon to two modes containing identical coherent states of growing amplitude.
-Discorrelation, a new joint statistical property of multimode quantum states, is also experimentally demonstrated here for the first time.}
+\tcr{We present a scheme, based on the delocalized heralded addition of a single photon, to entangle two or more distinct field modes, each containing arbitrary light states.
+A high degree of entanglement can in principle endure light states of macroscopic intensities and is expected to be particularly robust against losses.
+We experimentally establish and measure significant entanglement between two identical weak laser pulses containing up to 60 photons each.}

 Entanglement is a distinctive feature of quantum mechanics marking the most striking deviations of its predictions from those of classical physics.
-Entanglement has now been widely experimentally demonstrated in several microscopic systems, with recent achievements including the loophole-free violation of Bell's inequalities \cite{bell1,bell2}.
-However, entangling larger and larger objects is an increasingly difficult task \cite{revmacro}.
-Its realization would allow one to test fundamental decoherence and wavefunction collapse theories \cite{decoh,collapse} that try to explain why we do not normally observe quantum superpositions and entanglement in our everyday life.
+Although it has been widely experimentally demonstrated in several microscopic systems, with recent achievements including the loophole-free violation of Bell's inequalities \cite{bell1,bell2}, generating and detecting entanglement between larger and larger objects is an increasingly difficult task, whose experimental limits are highly worth investigating.

-Recent optical experiments have approached this question by generating so-called 'micro-macro' entanglement \cite{bruno13,lvovsky13} where one part of a system in a microscopic superposition of vacuum and one-photon states is entangled with another part containing a macroscopic mean number of photons.

-Here we propose and test a different scheme that allows us to produce tunable entanglement between two states, both containing arbitrarily large numbers of photons.
-Our basic ingredient is the possibility of performing the coherent delocalized addition of a single photon over different modes.
-This 'macro-macro' kind of entanglement is shown to be independent of the size of the entangled partners and particularly robust against losses.
+Recent optical experiments have demonstrated the generation of a so-called 'micro-macro' entanglement \cite{bruno13,lvovsky13}, where one part of a system in a microscopic superposition of vacuum and one-photon states is entangled with another part containing a macroscopic mean number of photons.
+Here we propose and test a different scheme, which allows one to entangle two or more modes, each containing arbitrarily large numbers of photons.
+Being this 'macro-macro' entanglement independent of the size of the entangled partners and surprisingly robust against losses~\cite{macrogisin}, it is therefore an exceptional test-bed for studying the resilience and detectability of entanglement for states of growing macroscopicity and as a potential means of transmission over long distances.